ruivieira/blog/content/balanced-box-decomposition-trees.md

 The initial node of the tree, the _root node_, will include all the dataset points,  $\mathcal{D}$.
-In the Figure 4 we can see a representation of the root node for the dataset presented above.
+In Figure 4 we can see a representation of the root node for the dataset presented above.
 We can see the node boundaries in dashed red lines as well as the node's center, marked as $\mu_{root}$.

 <figure>
 <img src="images/bbdtrees/root_node.png">